| | | | | |

 • Add the minced garlic, and cook, stirring constantly, for 30 seconds.

-• Add the spinach and a pinch of crushed red pepper flakes then cook, stirring constantly, for 1-2 minutes, or until the spinach is just starting to wilt.
+• Add the spinach and a pinch of crushed red pepper flakes, then cook, stirring constantly, for 1-2 minutes, or until the spinach is just starting to wilt.

 • Remove from heat and season with sea salt and freshly cracked pepper, to taste.

-by spooning some marinara into each mushroom, followed by a spoonful of the sauteed spinach, then top with a panko-crusted goat cheese coin.
+• Prepare the stuffed mushrooms by spooning some marinara into each mushroom, followed by a spoonful of the sauteed spinach, then top with a panko-crusted goat cheese coin.

 • Remove and serve immediately.
 Enjoy!